asanakoy/kaggle_carvana_segmentation/README.md

 - Run `bash train.sh`

 After training finishes trained weights are saved in `model_dir` directory and can be used by prediction scripts.
-Or you can directly used downloaded weights to generate predictions.
+Or you can directly use downloaded weights and skip the training procedure.

 **Required time:** *It may require quite a long time depending on hardware used.
 Takes about 30-60 min per epoch depending on the network on a single Titan X Pascal GPU.
 Total time needed is about 2140 hours, which is ~90 days on a single Titan X Pascal.
 The required time can be reduced if you use more GPUs in parallel.*